Core Benefits of Accounting Software

 Core Functionality of a Comprehensive Accounting System

-Financial management systems deliver accurate financial information across the organisation.
-By leveraging this data, financial management software can further help organisations in the following functional areas:
+Financial management systems deliver accurate financial information across the organization.
+By leveraging this data, financial management software can further help organizations in the following functional areas:

 Ledgers: General Ledger (GL) and Sub-ledgers

 - Ledgers—especially the general ledger—are the core component of every financial management solution.
 Their design and capabilities are critical to overall functionality across the complete financial management software suite.

 - The GL is the primary ledger and provides a master line-by-line collection of all completed financial transactions.
 For each transaction, GL records usually include: the associated amount, account, date, description, transaction number, and type.

 - Financial management software should include sub-ledgers to the GL, aligned by divisions, plants, locations, countries, or major projects.
 Sub-ledgers improve accounting accuracy and financial transparency for tax payments, budget and finance planning, as well as financial analysis and reporting.